wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 * if the radius of curvature of the left line is less than half that of the right (or the right curvature less than half that of the left), reject the detection

-The final output video is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/project_video_out_pipeplinev3.mp4)
+The final output video is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/project_video_output_v4.mp4)

 ---

 ### Usage/running the code:
 - The relevant analysis/ investigations are all in the [Lane Lines Project.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/Lane%20Lines%20Project.ipynb) file
--  To only run the lane line pipeline, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input input_video project_video.mp4  --output project_video_out.mp4`
+-  To only run the lane line pipeline, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input  project_video.mp4  --output project_video_out.mp4`

 ---

 ### Further investigations
-- improve pipeline to work on the challenge videos-- these are the ones with a lot more light and shadow (as well as a less evenly colored road surface) as compared to the project video at the moment, it sort of works on the challenge_video but the pipeline does have a tendency to detect the edges of the road as the left lane line.
+- improve pipeline to work on the challenge videos-- these are the ones with a lot more light and shadow (as well as a less evenly colored road surface) as compared to the project video at the moment, it half  works on the challenge video (see [challenge_video_out_pipeline_v3all.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/challenge_video_out_pipeline_v3all.mp4)) but the pipeline does have a tendency to detect the edges of the road as the left lane line.
 Potentially tuning the thresholding params could help.